rihan-a/CREATORSBOOK_Social_Network_SPICED_ACADEMY/README.md

 Fullstack web app done during a Web development Bootcamp at SPICED Academy Berlin.

 Creatorsbook Social Network
 A global community of artists dedicated to creative excellence.
-Built by artists, for artists.
+Built by artists, for artists, a platform for creators to collaborate and connect, participate in realtime sketching sessions, and generate content using AI and other tools.

 ## Stack: